dfinity/portal/docs/developer-docs/integrations/sns/launching/launch-steps.md

 bazel build //rs/sns/cli:sns
 ls bazel-bin/rs/sns/cli/sns
 ```

-## Steps
+## Stages

-- #### Step 1: Dapp developers choose the initial parameters of the SNS for a dapp
+### 1. Dapp developers choose the initial parameters of the SNS for a dapp

-- #### Step 2: Dapp developers submit NNS proposal so they can deploy to the SNS subnet
+### 2. Dapp developers submit NNS proposal so they can deploy to the SNS subnet

 Anyone who owns an NNS neuron with enough stake can submit a proposal
 that lists a principal wallet in [SNS-W](../introduction/sns-architecture.md#SNS-W) who can then deploy the SNS canisters.

-To create such a proposal, a common path is to [download the `ic-admin` tool](../../../setup/ic-admin.md) and run the following:
+To create such a proposal, a common path is to use `ic-admin` and run the following:

 ```bash
 ic-admin  \